Penalties for willful failure to file an FBAR

 A taxpayer who understands that there may be a filing requirement, but deliberately avoids learning about FBAR filing requirements can be considered to have acted willfully.
 The law does not protect deliberate ignorance or conscious avoidance.3

 The taxpayer’s background and level of education may help establish willful blindness.
-For example, an accountant or a tax attorney who has financial interests in foreign bank accounts should have reason to know of FBAR filing requirements, and his failure to file an FBAR could be construed as willful without a showing of actual knowledge of filing requirements.4
+For example, an accountant or sophisticated businessman who has financial interests in foreign bank accounts might have reason to know of FBAR filing requirements, and his failure to file an FBAR could be construed as willful without a showing of actual knowledge of filing requirements.4

 How is Willfulness Proven?

 Since willfulness is a state of mind, it is nearly impossible to prove directly (the only person that knows your state of mind is you).
 However, it can be established through reasonable inference from a state of facts.
-For instance, the following acts would suggest that the taxpayer knew of FBAR filing requirements and intentionally violated the legal duty:
+For instance, the following acts may suggest that the taxpayer knew of FBAR filing requirements or acted recklessly:

 - Setting up foreign trusts or corporations to conceal sources of income